M-o-a-T/moat-kv/docs/source/command_line.rst

    Path prefix for MoaT-KV's internal data structure.

-.. program:: moat.kv client internal state
+.. program:: moat kv internal state

 This command queries the internal state of a MoaT-KV server.